Home » Blog » Why Cutting Costs on Game Art with AI Can Ruin a Great Game

 AI in Game Development: A Double-Edged Sword

-AI has become the buzzword of the decade in game development.
-From procedural generation to NPC behaviors, artificial intelligence is changing how we build worlds.
-But one area where AI often creates more problems than solutions is game art.
+From procedural generation to NPC behaviors, AI is genuinely transforming how we build worlds.
+But one area where it consistently creates more problems than it solves is game art.

-Studios under pressure to cut costs are tempted to replace professional artists with AI-generated assets.
-On paper, this appears to be a win: faster production, lower budgets, and unlimited iterations.
+Studios chasing budget cuts are replacing professional artists with AI-generated assets.
+On paper, the logic is sound: faster production, lower overheads, unlimited iterations.
 In practice?
-It often ends in disasters that players immediately notice.
+The results are often disasters that players spot immediately – and share across social media within hours.

 Other Real AI Fails in Game Art